Efficiently Approximating Vertex Cover on Scale-Free Networks with Underlying Hyperbolic Geometry: Approximation Performance

 \emph{Running Time.} We start by sorting the vertices of the graph in order of increasing radius, which can be done in time $\mathcal{O}(n \log(n))$.
 Afterwards, we iterate them and perform the following steps for each encountered vertex $v$.
 We add $v$ to the cover, remove it from the graph, and identify connected components of size at most $\tau \log\log(n)$ that were separated by the removal.
-The first two steps can be performed in constant time.
+The first two steps can be performed in time $\mathcal{O}(1)$ and $\mathcal{O}(\deg(v))$, respectively.
 Identifying and solving small components is more involved.
-Removing $v$ can split the graph into at most $\deg(v)$ components, each containing a neighbor $u$ of $v$.
+Removing~$v$ can split the graph into at most $\deg(v)$ components, each containing a neighbor $u$ of $v$.
 Such a component can be identified by performing a breadth-first search (BFS) starting at $u$.
 Each BFS can be stopped as soon as it encounters more than $\tau \log\log(n)$ vertices.
 The corresponding subgraph contains at most $(\tau \log\log(n))^2$ edges.
 Therefore, a single BFS takes time $\mathcal{O}(\log\log(n)^2)$.
 Whenever a component of size at most $n_c = \tau \log\log(n)$ is found, we compute a minimum vertex cover for it in time $1.1996^{n_c} \cdot n_c^{\mathcal{O}(1)}$~\cite{xn-eamis-17}.
 Since $n_c^{\mathcal{O}(1)} = \mathcal{O}((e / 1.1996)^{n_c})$, this running time is bounded by $\mathcal{O}(e^{n_c}) = \mathcal{O}(\log(n)^\tau)$.
 Consequently, the time required to process each neighbor of $v$ is $\mathcal{O}(\log(n)^{\tau})$.
-Since this step is potentially performed for all neighbors of all vertices, we obtain the total running time $T(n, m, \tau)$ by summing over the degrees of the vertices, which yields
+Since this is potentially performed for all neighbors of $v$, the running time of this third step can be bounded by introducing an additional factor of $\deg(v)$.
+We then obtain the total running time $T(n, m, \tau)$ of the algorithm by taking the time for the initial sorting and adding the sum of the running times of the above three steps over all vertices, which yields

+\emph{Approximation Ratio.} As argued before, we obtain a valid vertex cover for the whole graph, if we take all vertices in $V_{\text{Greedy}}$ together with a vertex cover $C_{\text{Exact}}$ of $G[V_{\text{Exact}}]$.
+The approximation ratio of the resulting cover is then given by the quotient